jakobhviid/BigDataCourseExercises/README.md

 ```

 ## Content of the repository
 The root of this repository will be related to the content of the current semester and the folder `archive` will contain material for the previous semester.
+The `lectures` folder and `services` folder contain the exercise material for the current semester.

 ```
 .